 - Debit/credit card finance.

-Over the course of just eight weeks, The Lab was able to identify more than 400 lean operations improvements across both the shared services finance organizations’ individual business-unit finance functions.
+Over the course of just eight weeks, The Lab was able to identify more than 400 lean finance process improvements across both the shared services organizations’ and individual business-unit finance functions.
 And not one of these required new technology.
-Consider some of the lean finance lessons implemented:
+Consider some of the lean finance transformations lessons:

-Lean Finance Function Management Lesson 1: Lean finance requires “de-fragmented” work activities
+Lean Finance Transformation Lesson 1: Lean finance process improvement implements “de-fragmented” work activities

 Within the finance function, The Lab uncovered 750 discrete work activities, and 300 separate processes.
 This wasn’t lean finance; it was more like “bloated processes.”
 All of these activities made it difficult to apply lean finance principles, as it was hard to mange work routines, and even harder to control staff resources.